skienzmatishun/rippreport/content/p/fauxhope-or-fairhope/index.md

 summary: The incumbent council slate and Mayor Sherry Sullivan colluded with special interests to lock down city contracts and block municipal reform.
 Official candidate disclosures and petition records expose how insider politicians used taxpayer-funded lawyers to delay voter-backed elections.
-We examine how these self-serving officials keep local government running on their own luxury clock instead of serving the people.
 ---
 DON’T TAKE THE BAIT — VOTE FOR THE SLATE